Online Suboxone treatment for Livonia

 In 2016, 2,356 people died of drug overdoses in Michigan.
 That is more deaths than car accidents.
 Workit Health brings accessible, evidence-backed addiction treatment to help people in Livonia get their lives back from alcohol and opioids.

 Workit Health’s expert clinicians can prescribe FDA-approved medications, including Suboxone (buprenorphine/naloxone) and naltrexone, to relieve your cravings and assist you toward long-term recovery.
-With Workit’s telemedicine program, you have access to clinical and community support to help your recovery from opioid, alcohol, or stimulant addiction from the privacy and comfort of home.
+With Workit’s telemedicine program, you have access to clinical and community support to help your recovery from opioid or alcohol addiction from the privacy and comfort of home.

 The rise in opioid use and overdoses has led the Livonia City Council to declare a public health and safety crisis in the city.
 It’s time to make a change.
 No matter where you live in Livonia, you can aget started with Workit Health’s virtual program in just a few minutes, and same-week appointments are often available.
 You don’t have to do this alone.